soniabrami/toddmotto.github.io/_posts/2013-10-02-ultimate-guide-to-learning-angular-js-in-one-day.md

 - _replace_: This replaces the markup in the DOM that defines the directive, used in the example, you'll notice how initial DOM is replaced with the Directive's template.
 - _transclude_: Put simply, using transclude allows for existing DOM content to be copied into the directive.
 You'll see the words 'Click me' have 'moved' into the Directive once rendered.
 - _template_: A template (as above) allows you to declare markup to be injected.
 It's a good idea to use this for tiny pieces of HTML only.
 Injected templates are all compiled through Angular, which means you can declare the handlebar template tags in them too for binding.
-- _templateUrl_: Similar to a template, but kept in it's own file _or_ &lt;script&gt; tag.
+- _templateUrl_: Similar to a template, but kept in its own file _or_ &lt;script&gt; tag.
 You can do this to specify a template URL, which you'll want to use for manageable chunks of HTML that require being kept in their own file, just specify the path and filename, preferably kept inside their own _templates_ directory:

 {% highlight javascript %}
 myApp.directive('customButton', function () {